kuke run¶

 --param |

-(empty, repeatable) | Profile parameter override as KEY=VALUE.
-Only valid with -p.
+(empty, repeatable) | Scalar parameter override as KEY=VALUE.
+Valid with --from-blueprint.
 Each KEY must be declared in spec.parameters[].
-Wins over the default and over --param-file. |
+Wins over the default and over --param-file.
+Rejected on every other source path |

 --param-file |

-(empty) | File of KEY=VALUE lines whose values seed profile parameters; one per line, # starts a comment.
+(empty) | File of KEY=VALUE lines whose values seed scalar parameters; one per line, # starts a comment.
 Same declaration rules as --param.
-CLI --param wins on dups. |
+CLI --param wins on dups.
+Rejected on every non---from-blueprint source path |

 --detach, -d |